 Meta-Regression Results

-Except for model 2 (full model with US data, Table A3 in appendix) the random coefficient model is appropriate for all the other models because the null hypothesis that the observation level random error component of equation is significantly different from zero is rejected.
 We will first present the results of the preferred model using the US-Canada data, followed by that of the model using the US only data.
+The random coefficient model is appropriate for all the other models except model 2 using the US data because the null hypothesis that the observation level random error component of equation is significantly different from zero is rejected.

 Table 3 presents the results of model 1 (with US-Canada data) which includes the restricted model (only includes information on wetland acreage as explanatory variables) and full model.
 We chose model 1, the full model (here after called best model), because it provided the best fit to the study data than model 2.
 The Akaike information criteria (AIC) for the best model, which is 110.8 (Table 3), is lower than that of all the 3 estimated versions of model 2 (A3 in appendix).
 The adjusted coefficient of determination of best model (0.93) shows that about 93% of the variation in the dependent variable is explained by the model.
 This is a very high adjusted R square; but Vedogbeton and Johnson (2020) also estimated an adjusted R square of about 95% in their estimated meta-regression model.
 The null hypothesis of constant variance of the model error term (homoscedasticity) was not rejected even at the 10% level.